RaiyanJahangir/VLM_BCR_Prediction/README.md

 ```

 ## 8) Create a virtual environment (myenv)
-You may rename the virtual environment as anything you like.
+You may rename the virtual environment {myenv} to your choice.

 For Windows
 ```